mittwald/brudi/README.md

 In this case, use the `additionalArgs`-key.

 It is also possible to provide more than one configuration file, for example `-c mongodump.yaml -c restic.yaml`.
 These configs get merged at runtime.
+If available, the default config will always be laoded first and then overwritten with any values from user-specified files.
+In case the same config file has been provided more than once, only the first instance will be taken into account.

 #### Sources

 ##### Tar